What Is Employee Engagement and How Do You Improve It?

 Some of the 12 elements might seem simple.
 But Gallup's research has found that only a small percentage of employees strongly agree their employer or manager delivers on them.

-Here's how the best managers approach each element:
+Here's 3 examples of how the best managers approach each element:

 Helping employees understand what their organization, leaders and manager expect from them requires more than someone telling them what to do.
 The most effective managers define and discuss the explicit and implicit expectations for each employee.
 They paint a picture of outstanding performance and help employees recognize how their work leads to the success of their coworkers, their business area and the entire organization.